 Homeopathy is a system of alternative health treatment based on the idea that like cures like – a substance that causes symptoms in a healthy person can treat those symptoms in a sick person.
 Remedies are made by diluting substances such as plants and minerals.

 Naturopathy can include herbal medicines, vitamins, homeopathy, massage and other natural treatments.
 Rongoā – traditional Māori medicine – was used again in the 21st century.

 Hypnotherapy uses hypnosis to put the patient into a very relaxed state in which they are receptive to suggestions, such as sleeping better or getting over depression.

 Traditional Chinese medicine heals people using herbal medicine, acupuncture (where fine needles are inserted into points on the body) and exercises.
 Some doctors – and even some vets – also use it.

 Spiritual healing uses faith in religion for healing purposes.
-It can involve prayers, commands and physical acts like laying on of hands.
+It can involve prayers, commands and physical acts like the laying on of hands.
 Meditation involves calming and controlling the mind.
-Yoga involves breathing exercises, postures and exercises.
+Yoga involves breathing exercises, postures and physical exercises.